 Torture, arbitrary detention and unfair trials

-Torture and ill-treatment continued to be reported in a wide variety of state institutions despite the introduction of several new regulations aimed at curbing the practice.
+Torture and ill-treatment continued to be reported in a wide variety of state institutions.
 Common methods included kicking, beating, electric shocks, suspension by the arms, shackling in painful positions, and sleep and food deprivation.
-Political interference in the rule of law, restricted access to the outside world for detainees, and a failure to establish effective mechanisms for complaint and investigation continued to be key factors allowing the practice to flourish.
+Restricted access to the outside world for detainees and a failure to establish effective mechanisms for complaint and investigation continued to be key factors allowing the practice to flourish. […]

 Hong Kong Special Administrative Region

 In April the Hong Kong Court of Final Appeal overturned all remaining convictions against eight Falun Gong practitioners for obstructing and assaulting the police during a demonstration in March 2002.
 Some charges against them had already been quashed on appeal in 2004.

 For the full text of the report, see: http://www.amnesty.org/en/library/asset/POL10/001/2006/en/dom-POL100012006en.pdf